 Organizations running mainframe applications can substantially reduce costs and increase flexibility by moving portions of their mainframe workloads to the cloud.
-At Astadia, we often say that “Azure is the new Mainframe”.
-After all, Azure is highly scalable, capable of handling heavy workloads, and has the infrastructure necessary to ensure enterprise-grade security.
+At Astadia, we often say that “Cloud is the new Mainframe”.
+After all, the cloud is highly scalable, capable of handling heavy workloads, and has the infrastructure necessary to ensure enterprise-grade security.

 In some ways, though, the cloud is profoundly different from a mainframe environment.
 For starters, a mainframe system is fully under your control.
 Incoming and outgoing connections are well defined.
 Cloud environments, on the other hand, are generally highly inter-connected, and there are multiple dependencies that must be considered.
 Someone else owns the infrastructure and controls all of the incoming and outgoing connections.

 How then should organizations approach security in a cloud environment?
 Ultimately, cloud security must always be viewed as a partnership; the environment is co-managed by you and the cloud provider together.
 But as the old saying goes, if everyone is responsible, then no one is responsible.
 This has profound implications for security.
 How can you ensure that responsibility for security is clearly articulated, communicated, and monitored?

 As an organization, you are ultimately responsible for your reputation.
 A regular cadence of news stories on security breaches and privacy concerns stand as testimony to the cost of security failures.
 If a data breach occurs, it’s on you.
 If system availability is compromised, it is your brand that will suffer.
 Although shared responsibility is a reality, it is your good name that is on the line if anything goes wrong.

 In an environment of increasingly rigorous regulation and oversight, it is you that will be held legally accountable as well.
 If your organization is found to be out of compliance, the financial penalties can be steep.